ktaranov/sqlserver-kit/Articles/README.md

 [How to migrate a SQL Server database to a lower version]:https://www.mssqltips.com/sqlservertip/2810/how-to-migrate-a-sql-server-database-to-a-lower-version/
 [Make Network Path Visible For SQL Server Backup and Restore in SSMS]:https://www.mssqltips.com/sqlservertip/3499/make-network-path-visible-for-sql-server-backup-and-restore-in-ssms/
 [T-SQL bugs, pitfalls, and best practices – pivoting and unpivoting]:https://sqlperformance.com/2019/09/t-sql-queries/t-sql-pitfalls-pivoting-unpivoting
+[How to Prep a SQL Server Availability Group for VM-Level DR Replication]:https://www.davidklee.net/2021/02/08/how-to-prep-a-sql-server-availability-group-for-vm-level-dr-replication/